Public Complaints Bureau / Biro Pengaduan Awam. Complain via 03-88887777 or fax 03-88887778/37 or click to visit website

 SITI Nurbaiyah’s report “Poor Muslims slipping through the zakat net” (NST, Sept 18) highlights the plight of 30 hardcore poor families in Taman Sentul Utama who have not been able to access welfare assistance, either through religious institutions or through the Welfare Department.

-This is shocking, especially when the government has made eradication its No 1 priority and also has set a target of zero hardcore by 2010.
+This is shocking, especially when the government has made poverty eradication its No 1 priority and also has set a target of zero hardcore poverty by 2010.

 There is a major gap between policy makers, service delivery and implementation institutions on the one hand and the very poor at the bottom of society.
 The poor are alienated and distant from the very institutions that were established to help them.